sofa-framework/doc/components/mapping/linear/simpletesselatedhexatopologicalmapping.md

 <!-- generate_doc -->
 # SimpleTesselatedHexaTopologicalMapping

-Special case of mapping where HexahedronSetTopology is converted into a finer HexahedronSetTopology
+Special case of mapping where HexahedronSetTopology is converted into a finer HexahedronSetTopology.

 __Target__: Sofa.Component.Mapping.Linear